orion-cirb/DNA_In_Border_Bacteria/README.md

 3 channels:
   1. *DAPI:* DNA
-  2. *mCherry:* foci
-  3. *TL phase:* bacteria
+  3. *TL phase:* Bacteria

 ### Plugin description

-* if 3D take middle Z
+* If 3D image, only keep middle z-slice
-* Detect bacteria in phase channel with ommiPose
+* Detect bacteria with Ommipose
+* Measure bacteria length and area
-* Measure intensity in DAPI inside bacteria and on bacteria countours
+* Measure DAPI intensity in the middle and on the contour of bacteria
-* Measure bateria volume

 ### Dependencies